amnn/typed-geomlab-report/report.md

   We stop the interpretation of $t$ from depending on $\alpha$ by replacing any node in the tree that conditions on $\alpha$'s constructors by the merge of all its children.
 The coherence condition met by this operation is that for any context $A$, $I(D(t,\alpha)\rvert_A) = \bigsqcap_{c\in\mathcal{C}}I(t\rvert_{A,\alpha\triangleright c})$.
 \end{definition}

-Algorithm $\mathcal{W_{RC}}$ employs decorrelation in the following scenarios to get rid of unwanted, or unsound relationships between types:
+Algorithm $\mathcal{W_{RC}}$ employs decorrelation in the following scenarios.
+The first two instances rid of unwanted correlations, and the last removes redundant ones:
 \begin{enumerate}[(i)]
 \item After checking abstractions, parameter types are decorrelated with respect to each other.
 \item After checking recursive definitions, the definition's type is decorrelated with respect to any type reachable from it.